i-godz/i-godz/README.md

 -  🌍 Based in Cairo.

-- 👍 Looking for opportunities to join as an intern in Data Analysis & Data Science fields.

 - 👨‍💻 All of my projects are available at my <a href="https://zyadwael.glitch.me" target="blank">**portfolio**</a>.

 - 👯 I’m looking to collaborate on any open source project.